xiaofeizhang19/bookmark_manager/README.md

 Introduction
 -------

 This application serves the purpose of allowing user to save and manage frequently used websites.
+It has been built using Ruby and Sinatra.

 User Stories
 ----------